A2Amir/Data-Visualization-in-Data-Science-Process/Code/What Experts Say About Visual Encodings - Copy.md

  </p>

 To be sensitive to those with colorblindness, you should use color palettes that do not move from **red to green** without using another element to distinguish this change like shape, position, or lightness.
 Both of these colors appear in a yellow tint to individuals with the most common types of colorblindness.
 Instead, use colors on **a blue to orange** palette.

+# Shape, Size, & Other Tools

+We typically try to use position on the x- and y- axes to encode, or depict the value of variables.
+If we have more than two variables, however, we have to start considering other visual encodings for the additional variables.

+In general, **color and shape are best for categorical variables**, while the **size of marker** can assist in adding additional **quantitative data**.

+Only use these additional encodings when absolutely necessary.
+Often, overuse of these additional encodings suggest you are providing too much information in a single plot.
+Instead, it might be better **to break the information into multiple individual messages, so the audience can understand every aspect of your message**.